jwa-lab/platform-docs/docs/tutorial/assign-an-item.md

 ## Assign item

 We now have an item in the `item-store`, and a `user` as well.
 We can assign the item to the user.
-For that, we will pass the user's unique id, which looke like `GvzrcnkBKbvuvgx_4Nrt` and the item `id` that we'd like to assign:
+For that, we will pass the user's unique id, which looks like `GvzrcnkBKbvuvgx_4Nrt` and the item `id` that we'd like to assign:

 ```bash
 curl --location --request POST 'http://localhost:8000/api/item-store/inventory' \